 Hearing and Notice Questions

-Does my political subdivision need to hold a special hearing to change the tax request?
+Does my political subdivision need to hold a special hearing to set the tax request?

-Political subdivisions that have a levy limit (Counties, Municipalities, Schools, ESUs, NRDs, SIDs, and Community Colleges) and change their property tax request from the prior year request must hold this hearing.
+Political subdivisions that have a levy limit (Counties, Municipalities, Schools, ESUs, NRDs, SIDs, and Community Colleges) must hold this hearing.
 This hearing can be done on the same day as the budget hearing and we have included a combination hearing notice in the budget packets that can be used.

 Political subdivisions that must request levy allocation from a county or municipality (Fire Districts, Townships, Agricultural Societies, Airport Authorities, etc.) do not have to hold this hearing.

 What are the options for giving notice for the budget hearing?

 This notice must be published in a newspaper of general circulation.
 The notice must be published at least four days prior to the date of the hearing (section 13-506).
 This means the day of publication can be included in the four days, but the day of the hearing cannot be included.
 If the notice is published, you must submit a copy of the affidavit of publication from the printer.

 LB 568, passed in the 202 Legislative Session, removed the ability to mail notices to each resident.
 Notices can only be published or posted.